-When you are digesting other foods simultaneously, gastric emptying can get slower, and lactose which makes up just a small proportion of the total food you consume will not be creating many problems.
+When you are digesting other foods simultaneously, gastric emptying can get slower, and lactose, which makes up just a small proportion of the total food may not create many problems.

 The bacteria present in yogurt and kefir can produce a lactase-like enzyme which can make your food to digest even though it contains lactose.

-This will allow it to break down lactose into glucose and galactose so that your body can absorb the sugars without experiencing symptoms.
+Lactase supplements allow the breakdown lactose into glucose and galactose so that your body can absorb the sugars without experiencing symptoms

-Except for sporadic cases, every infant can produce lactase enzyme which helps the small intestine digest the lactose sugar.
+Except for sporadic cases, every infant can produce lactase enzymes which helps the small intestine digest the lactose sugar.